Essence of Tantra

 The course will consist of the following Modules:

 The nature of Deity practice: In this module we will look more deeply at the psychology of deity practice and the sadhana developing our relationship to the sacred through prayers, offerings, prostrations and creating sacred space.
-We will look at the deity as gateway to our innate Buddha nature and how visualisation and mantra bring a taste of the deities quality.
+We will look at the deity as gateway to our innate buddha-nature and how visualisation and mantra bring a taste of a deities quality.
 We will also explore the meaning and significance devotion and the role of the deity in guru yoga.
 This retreat will be oriented around the practice of Green Tara.

 Module 7: The Masculine and Feminine: In this module we will begin to look at the outer inner and secret relationships between the masculine and feminine expressed in the nature of tantric daka/dakini and Jung’s anima/animus.
 We will begin to explore the significance of our search for union on a psychological and energetic level.
 We will look at the meaning behind the divisions of mother and father tantra and their psychological implications This process will be supported by deepening the practice of Heruka Vajrasattva looking towards the practices of Higher tantra.

 Module 8: The Mandala and Visions of wholeness: In this final retreat we will begin to draw together elements of practice that have gone before into a more cohesive whole.
 We will explore the nature of the mandala as an important expression of the vision of wholeness and as a symbol of the homeostatic nature of the psyche.
 We will look at the 5 Buddha families and 5 elements and their contribution to our personal psychological experience of health and wholeness.

 The Wisdom of Imperfection, The Psychology of Buddhist Tantra, The Courage to Feel, Preparing for Tantra, Feeling Wisdom and Tasting the Essence of Tantra, by Rob;

-Introduction to Tantra, The Tantric path of Purification and The bliss of Inner fire by Lama Yeshe;
+Introduction to Tantra, The Tantric Path of Purification and The Bliss of Inner Fire by Lama Yeshe;